jasonwoitalla/csci5117-upper-five-tech-share/README.md

 # Image upload/manipulation and Storage

 ## Problem:
-- We need to build an app that allow users to upload their image
+- You need to build an app that allow users to upload their image
+### Question that might arise
 - How do you allow user to upload their image
 - How do you manipulate image?
 - HOW do we store data?